Skip to main content

 3. Select "Copy link and thumbnail" in the context menu.

-4. Paste the code in an email, landing page, or other sharing method.
+4. Paste the code into an email, a landing page, or another sharing method.

 Note